berkeley-stat243/stat243-fall-2022/syllabus.md

 ### Submitting assignments

-In the first section (September 2), we'll discuss [how to submit your problem sets](ps_submission) both on Gradescope and via your class GitHub repository, located at `https:github.berkeley.edu/<your_calnet_username>`.
+In the first section (September 2), we'll discuss [how to submit your problem sets](software) both on Gradescope and via your class GitHub repository, located at `https://github.berkeley.edu/<your_calnet_username>`.

 ### Problem set grading {#problem-set-grading .unnumbered}